 We feel that the limited color palette doesn’t hurt the DXRacer chair too much, as the overall design is subdued yet classy and will easily fit into any gaming setup.
 Taste is, of course, an individual thing, but if you’re not a fan of garish “gaming” color schemes, you’ll appreciate what DXRacer has tried to achieve here.
 Overall, while it’s far from being the cheapest chair around, we feel that the DXRacer is a great chair and a good rival for the similarly priced Secretlab Titan and other competitors in this market segment.

 Arozzi Verona Junior

 - Armrests move around too much

 Despite what the name suggests, Arozzi is an Italian brand in name only.
-The Swedish eSports company has built up a reputation for fairly affordable and well-made gaming gear, including comfortable chairs for gaming, microphones, protective eyewear, and gaming desks.
+The Swedish esports company has built up a reputation for fairly affordable and well-made gaming hardware, including comfortable chairs for gaming, microphones, protective eyewear, and high-quality gaming desks.

 GTRacing Pro Series